Day 6: Horai-ji Temple

-The day began with an amazing breakfast at the restaurant of the hotel.
-Calling it a breakfast is really not right, I believe, since this was truly a fest, both for the eyes and for the palate!
+We woke up to a gorgeous sunny day, which began with breakfast at the restaurant of the hotel.
+Calling it breakfast really doesn't make it justice, because this was truly a joy, both for the eyes and for the palate!

 After breakfast we walked through the lobby of the hotel and found a small group of hotel guests all staring at the big windows overlooking the river.
-They told us that they were waiting for the daily feeding of the falcons from the balcony, when one of the hotel employes throws food at the the falcons from the balcony.
+They told us that they were waiting for the daily feeding of the falcons from the balcony, when one of the hotel employes throws food at them.

-Next, we decided to go all for a walk through the small village of Yuya Onsen, walking along and across the railway that goes through the village, at the same time following the river.
+Next, we decided to go all for a walk through the small village of Yuya Onsen, walking along and across the railway that goes through the village, following the river.

 We knew that from Kadoya to the temple you had to climb a staircase lined with gigantic cedar trees, but no one had mentioned that the approach to the temple actually features 1,452 stone steps!
 We gave up climbing the massive staircase after a few steps and rather decided to get a bite at a local restaurant.